TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

-Our contributions are summarized as follows. \begin{itemize} \item We utilize a sufficient condition for preserving \textit{cross-modal transferability} within the general image classifier's embedding space when linear alignment between embedding spaces is possible.
-We further use the condition to obtain an effective projector between embedding spaces. \item We introduce a filtering scheme to remove noisy texts that are generated by LLMs to effectively building group-balanced text dataset for LLR. \item We experimentally demonstrate that our TLDR achieves competitive performance in debiasing general image classifier and show it is particularly effective when the minority group has a considerably low data proportion. \end{itemize}
+\item We propose a sufficient condition for preserving cross-modal transferability within the general image classifier's embedding space when linear alignment between embedding spaces is possible.
+Moreover, we present a closed-form solution of a linear projector between embedding spaces with the condition, which eliminates the need for gradient-based optimization to learn the projector. \item We introduce a systematic process to construct a sufficient number of text data for LLR and select only those that are well-aligned with the embedding spaces of CLIP and the given image classifier.

+\item We experimentally demonstrate that our TLDR achieves competitive performance in debiasing a general image classifier and show it is particularly effective when the minority group has a considerably low data proportion. \end{itemize}